In part one of this three-part series, we’ll cover:

 The enrollment process is often hindered with inconsistencies and unnecessary inconveniences to students and teachers.
 Using Six Sigma, institutions can address such drawbacks by identifying what’s working and what can be improved to keep the academic engines of your school running at full capacity.
 By identifying issues, schools are able to improve and better control enrollment processes, which ultimately drives efficiency for the institution and improves student satisfaction.

 Improves student satisfaction and learning outcomes

-The principles of Six Sigma, well employed, can indirectly empower students to achieve their best.
+The Six Sigma principles, well employed, can indirectly empower students to achieve their best.
 With the right advice from the right academic advisor at the right time, a whole new world can open up, and students may see a direction that they vaguely wanted to follow but did not realize was actually possible.
 Six Sigma can help schools create the process whereby these crucial connections happen for every student.
 For teaching, it can help schools choose the right faculty members, fairly distribute service work, and better organize tenure and promotion procedures.
 It can even help schools do better benchmarking to identify and implement the best practices of other institutions.

 Develops efficient administrative processes

 While the university’s mission does not include creating jobs for administrators, it simply could not function without good ones.
 The processes these administrators count on must run smoothly and efficiently interact with each other.